-Every December for the past 15 years, an acting coach has honored two children whose notes to Santa Claus he found stuffed in his fireplace in his New York City apartment.
+Every December, for the past 15 years, an acting coach has honored two children whose notes to Santa Claus he found stuffed in his fireplace in his New York City apartment.
 The 100-year old notes, written in children’s scrawl, were found during a renovation project.
 They hint at the poverty and hardships of a former Irish neighborhood in Manhattan 100-years ago.
-The existence of the letters themselves is not remarkable, it is what they tell us that is.
+The existence of the letters themselves is not remarkable.
+The story they tell us, is.

 I found an historical article from 1997 about the tens of thousands of ignorant, impoverished, and unwanted Irish immigrants in 19th century New York.
 Sure, a century and a half later, the Irish can argue with the Italians and even the Poles over who was most deserving of the degrading label “white niggers”.
 I’m being deliberately provocative to make a point.
 For if you substitute the terms “Hispanic” or “Black” for Irish, all the social problems being discussed in this article are still very familiar in any American city today.
 The poor will always be with us, and poverty and ignorance with all its social ills respects no skin color.